 - When the second episode of the fifth season aired there became a split with the show's use of blood and gore.
 Some felt it was appropriate what with the show's newfound maturity and putting in more blood let the show heightened the stakes by showing Jack wounded.
 Others felt that the show is entering into the faux-maturity that plagues certain young adult media wherein the creators are trying too hard to be Darker and Edgier.
 A third group disregards the debate on maturity and argues that the blood worked with the striking stylized aesthetic of the show.
-And a fourth group has looked into the issue and realized that the show had been attempting to incorporate blood and even swearing all along but the daytime censors weren't allowing the inclusion of these things (scenes cut from "The Tale of X-49" prove that they were trying to add profanity and blood even back during the original run).
+A fourth group has looked into the issue and realized that the show had been attempting to incorporate blood and even swearing all along but the daytime censors weren't allowing the inclusion of these things (scenes cut from "The Tale of X-49" prove that they were trying to add profanity and blood even back during the original run).

 - A humorous one is when Jack loses his Badass Beard of Sorrow after he finally regains his sword.
 The fans are already thinking it subverts the possible future where he had one with his sword, while another camp liked his classic look, as this shows.
 Solved now that this future has been Jossed from happening due to the destruction of that time portal, but no doubt some people are now sore for a new reason- that the Guardian was revealed to be Dead All Along after the 50-year Time Skip.YouTube Comment: What?!
 But he's supposed to have the beard!
 IT WAS FORETOLD!